TNG/ApiCenter/README.md

 # ApiCenter

-ApiCenter is a repository for all your OpenAPI specifications.
-You can upload new ones and search them so that finding the one you need is easy.
+ApiCenter is a repository for your OpenAPI or GraphQL specifications.
+Through the web interface you can upload specifications, interact with them through the [SwaggerUI](https://swagger.io/tools/swagger-ui/) / [GraphiQL](https://github.com/graphql/graphiql), and search their contents.

 ## How to use